 - Paid codes are used with WooCommerce to indicate that the associated code has been paid for previously; when redeemed as part of a purchase that includes a product that requires a LearnDash code (see this article), the price of the associated product is reduced to $0.

 - Number of uses per code: Defines how many times a code can be redeemed.
-For codes that are specific to a user, this should likely be “1”.
-For codes that will be shared among a group of users, this may be much higher.
+For situations where a code is only redeemed by one user, this should be “1”.
+For codes that will be shared among a group of users (such as a classroom or business department), this may be much higher.
 It’s not always practical to distribute individual codes, so this field allows control over how much a code can be shared.
+Important: If you plan to sell codes with WooCommerce, this value must be set to “1”.

 - Expiry date/time (optional): If codes should expire, enter the expiry date and time.